Thaumatized/wonder-kanban/README.md

 First of all, the project is built with PHP and TypeScript, so a server running PHP is required.
 The project also uses a SQL server for data storage.

 to compile the TypeScript and SCSS, the sass and typescript compilers are required.
 You will also need browserify to convert the compiled TypeScript to a file that can be run in the browser.
+Since the TypeScript compiler and browserify are npm packages, I recommend also getting sass from npm.
+> npm install -g typescript browserify sass

 here is a command to compile with:
 > tsc; browserify js-build/scripts/index.js --s js -o build/scripts/index.js;  mkdir build/api -p; cp api/* build/api/; cp frontend-source/structure/* build/;